-Being a warm weather fan, spring is a welcomed time of the year.
+Being a warm weather fan, spring is a welcomed time.

-Throughout the year the events of Good Friday and Christ’s blessed atonement are proclaimed from many pulpits.
-The curious thing is that too often we wait until the Easter season to really emphasize Jesus’ Resurrection.
+Throughout the year, the events of Good Friday and Christ’s blessed atonement are proclaimed from many pulpits.
+The curious thing is that we often wait until the Easter season to really emphasize Jesus’ Resurrection.
 Why?

-Empty is also how we can describe all our preaching about our Savior’s bloodshed and subsequent remission of our sins if we fail to proclaim an empty tomb.
-If not for His Resurrection, our faith would be empty and we would still be in our sins.
+Empty is also how we can describe our preaching about our Savior’s bloodshed and subsequent remission of our sins if we fail to proclaim an empty tomb.
+If not for His Resurrection, our faith would be empty, and we would still be in our sins.
 We can proclaim a full Gospel consisting of an empty cross and an empty tomb, which results in full salvation!
-Because our Savior lives we stand victorious over death, hell, sin, and the grave.
-Moreover, because He lives we can have His Holy Spirit power to live as witnesses of this glorious Gospel.
+Because our Savior lives, we stand victorious over death, hell, sin, and the grave.
+Moreover, because He lives, we can have His Holy Spirit power to live as witnesses of this glorious Gospel.

 Living, he loved me; dying, he saved me;